 The Mystery of Marilyn Monroe soundtrack includes music by Marilyn Monroe, Anne Nikitin and Hal Kemp.
-This info article contains spoilers for Emma Cooper’s 2022 Netflix documentary.
+This info article contains spoilers and song details for Emma Cooper’s 2022 Netflix documentary.
 Check out Vague Visages’ Soundtracks of Cinema section for more music guides.

 The Mystery of Marilyn Monroe examines the life of the eponymous Hollywood icon.
 Irish author Anthony Summers discusses his 1985 book Goddess and what he learned while investigating the subject’s 1962 death.
 Composer Anne Nikitin (The Dropout) scored the 101-minute Netflix documentary, which features three licensed tracks and several tunes from Hollywood movies.
 Here’s every song in The Mystery of Marilyn Monroe.

 Read More at VV — Soundtracks of Television: ‘Inventing Anna’

 The Mystery of Marilyn Monroe Soundtrack: Every Song in the 2022 Netflix Documentary

 - “Forty Second Street” by Hal Kemp & His Orchestra (00:07:00): The Mystery of Marilyn Monroe soundtrack song plays during a 1946 Hollywood sequence.
 “Forty Second Street” sets in after a “Hollywoodland” visual.
 Marilyn speaks about visiting movie theaters during her childhood.
 She names Jean Harlow as her favorite actress.

 - “Ladies of the Chorus” from Ladies of the Chorus by Marilyn Monroe (Uncredited; 00:11:00): Gloria Romanoff speaks with Anthony on the phone.
 She recalls Marilyn’s relationship with Joseph Schenck.
 Gloria says that the actress was beginning to make “a few strides” in 1948.